On "Pax Americana", a speech delivered at Western University, 2 March 2026

 -how they could buy Canadian,

--was anyone making Elbows Up merch,
+-was anyone selling Elbows Up merch

--and was buying coffee at Tim Horton’s actually patriotic since it was owned by foreign investors?
+-was buying coffee at Tim Horton’s actually patriotic since it was owned by foreign investors?

 The whole thing made me wild with rage, not only because I had recently given birth and postpartum hormones are no joke, but because the whole thing felt so much more monumental to me than buying strawberries.